Religion in Moldova

+Christianity

 Eastern Orthodox Church

-The primary religion is Christianity, 90.1% of the population nominally being Eastern Orthodox according to data of the 2014 census.
+The primary religion is Christianity, 95.2 per cent of the population nominally being Eastern Orthodox according to data of the 2024 census.
 Administratively, there are two autonomous churches belonging to two autocephalous churches (Russian and Romanian) within the Eastern Orthodox communion.
 The autonomous Metropolis of Chişinău and Moldova (belonging to the Russian Orthodox Church), according to the State Service on Religious Issues, has 1,194 parishes; the autonomous Metropolis of Bessarabia (belonging to the Romanian Orthodox Church) has 124 parishes.
-Besides followers of the Russian Orthodox Old-Rite Church (Old Believers) make up approximately 0.09% of the population.
+Besides followers of the Russian Orthodox Old-Rite Church (Old Believers) make up approximately 0.09 per cent of the population.

+During the 2004 census, 93.34 per cent of the population declared themselves to be Eastern Orthodox.
+80–90 per cent of Orthodox Moldovans belong to the Moldovan Orthodox Church (formally known as Metropolis of Chișinău and All Moldova) which is subordinate to the Russian Orthodox Church, and has played a powerful role in deepening Russia's influence in Moldova.
+The remaining 10–20 per cent of Orthodox Moldovans belong to the Metropolis of Bessarabia, which is subordinate to the Romanian Orthodox Church.

 The religious traditions of Eastern Orthodoxy are entwined with the culture and patrimony of the country.
 Many self-professed atheists routinely celebrate religious holidays, cross themselves, and even light candles and kiss icons if local tradition and the occasion demand.

-During the 2004 census, 93.34% of the population declared themselves to be Eastern Orthodox.

 Catholic Church

 Moldova forms a single diocese, the Roman Catholic Diocese of Chişinău.
 It is not part of any ecclesiastical province, and therefore depends directly upon the Holy See for Metropolitan authority.
-About 0.5% of Moldovans adhere to the Catholic faith.
+About 0.5 per cent of Moldovans adhere to the Catholic faith.

-Other faiths
+Other denominations

-Adherents of other faiths include Baptists, Pentecostals, Seventh-day Adventists, Muslims, Jehovah's Witnesses, Baháʼís, Jews, Unification Church members, Molokans (a Russian group), Messianic Jews (who believe that Jesus was the Messiah), Lutherans, Presbyterians, Hare Krishnas, and some other charismatic Christian and evangelical Christian groups.
-The Church of Jesus Christ of Latter-day Saints (Mormons) has 3 congregations in the country, and a combined total of approximately 370 members.
-According to the most recently available numbers, the Jewish community has approximately 31,300 members, including approximately 20,000 living in Chişinău, around 3,100 in Bălți and surrounding areas, approximately 2,200 in Tiraspol, and around 2,000 in Bender.